ZITER URBAN LANDSCAPE ECOLOGY LAB

 • Resources

-Concordia is an english-speaking University in the vibrant and diverse city of Montreal.
+Concordia is an English-speaking University in the vibrant and diverse city of Montreal, Quebec.
 Our lab is based in the Department of Biology on Loyola Campus - a beautiful green campus in the western part of the city, but within reach of downtown.
-Students here have numerous opportunities to learn and collaborate outside the lab, especially given the presence of 4 universities in the City of Montreal, as well as affiliations with the Quebec Centre for Biodiversity Science and Concordia's new hub for Smart, Sustainable, and Resilient Cities and Communities.
+Students have numerous opportunities to learn and collaborate outside the lab, especially given the presence of 4 universities in Montreal, as well as affiliations with the Quebec Centre for Biodiversity Science,

-I have diverse interests in the fields of landscape ecology, ecosystem services, sustainability, and biodiversity science, and am always happy to discuss opportunities with creative, enthusiastic, and motivated undergraduate and graduate students.
+I have diverse interests in the fields of urban ecology, landscape ecology, human-nature relationships, social-ecological systems, and biodiversity science, and am always happy to discuss opportunities with creative, enthusiastic, and motivated undergraduate and graduate students.
 Graduate research projects can be developed with close ties to ongoing research in the lab, or based on particular student interests if applicable to our work and expertise.
-Research in our lab typically combines field work with laboratory and/or computer analysis, with most data collection occurring in the summer in urban or peri-urban areas.
+Research in our lab typically combines fieldwork with laboratory and/or computer analysis, with most data collection occurring in the summer in urban or peri-urban areas.
 Please take a look through the Research and Publications pages to get an idea of our recent and on-going projects.
-Interested students are encouraged to contact Dr. Carly Ziter directly (carly.ziter@concordia.ca) to discuss available projects, funding opportunities, or specific research ideas they may have.
+Interested students are encouraged to contact Dr. Carly Ziter directly ([email protected]) to discuss available projects, funding opportunities, or specific research ideas they may have.
 Please include your CV, (unofficial) transcript, and a description of why you want to join the lab.

 Graduate Students

-While the lab sometimes has funding for new graduate students (see current opportunities, bottom of page), eligible candidates are also encouraged to apply for independent research funding (e.g. through NSERC, FRQNT).
+While the lab sometimes has funding for new graduate students (see current opportunities, below), eligible candidates are also encouraged to apply for independent research funding (e.g. through NSERC, FRQNT).
 Carly is happy to help you work through these applications (but be aware that deadlines are often far in advance of admission!).
 Concordia also offers fellowships for very strong applicants (considered at time of application).
 You can read more about the Biology graduate program here.
-Please note that it is rare that I can support international students (and particularly international MSc applicants) due to funding structures.

 Postdocs